josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🉑_System_Thresholds/✈️_ridiculous_risk_envelopes.md

-# ✈️ Surveillance Capitalism, State Capture, and the Risk Envelope
+# ✈️ Ridiculous Risk Envelopes: Surveillance Capitalism & State Capture
-**First created:** 2025-12-26 | **Last updated:** 2025-12-26
+**First created:** 2025-12-26 | **Last updated:** 2025-12-29
 *Why the UK’s current posture is no longer about reputational risk, but national stability.*

 ---